English Teacher Resume Examples + Guide for 2024

 - Lie about your English teacher experience and skills.

 - Boast that you’re the “best English teacher ever.”
+Instead, provide concrete examples of your experience with student engagement, lesson planning and other relevant job duties.

 - Include irrelevant personal information such as your ethnicity and age.